Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Colvin, A. J. (2011).
 An empirical study of employment arbitration: Case outcomes and processes.
 Journal of Empirical Legal Studies, 8(1), 1-23.

 Lipsky, D. B., Avgar, A. C., & Lamare, J. R. (2020).
 Organizational conflict resolution and strategic choice: Evidence from a survey of Fortune 1000 firms.
 ILR Review, 73(2), 431-455.

-## Intersectionality
-Choo, H. Y., & Ferree, M. M. (2010).
-Practicing intersectionality in sociological research: A critical analysis of inclusions, interactions, and institutions in the study of inequalities.
-Sociological theory, 28(2), 129-149.

-Cho, S., Crenshaw, K. W., & McCall, L. (2013).
-Toward a field of intersectionality studies: Theory, applications, and praxis.
-Signs: Journal of Women in Culture and Society, 38(4), 785-810.

-Fan, W., & Moen, P. (2022).
-Working more, less or the same during COVID-19?
-A mixed method, intersectional analysis of remote workers.
-Work and Occupations, 49(2), 143-186.

-Lee, T. L., & Tapia, M. (2021).
-Confronting race and other social identity erasures: the case for critical industrial relations theory.
-ILR Review, 74(3), 637-662.

-Suzuki, S., Morris, S. L., & Johnson, S. K. (2021).
-Using QuantCrit to advance an anti-racist developmental science: Applications to mixture modeling.
-Journal of Adolescent Research, 36(5), 535-560.

 ## Political theory of work
 Fraser, N. (2013).
 Fortunes of feminism: From state-managed capitalism to neoliberal crisis.
 Verso Books. [(Book Reivew)](https://jianxuan-lei.github.io/posts/2022/10/fortunes-of-feminism/)